microblink/doc-ver-ops/docker-compose/README.md

 * seeder
 * pgvector

+# Startup

+To successfully startup, our solution needs to initialize its database.
+Depending on the database size this can be a lengthy process.
+The database initialization is done by the `seeder` service.
+The `seeder` service will run once and initialize the database.
+After the database is initialized, the `seeder` service will exit.

+To track the progress simply use `docker-compose logs seeder`, there you will see the logs on percentage of the database that is initialized.

+# Available databases

+The database used can be configured at `conf/embedding-store-server/seeder.yaml` by changing the `gc-seed-store-prefix` field.
+By default we use `full-db` as the prefix.

+Right now, we only have the `full-db` and `croatia-db` databases available.
+Using `croatia-db` is helpful to confirm that the deployment is working as expected as it is by an order of magnitude smaller than `full-db`.

 # Resource requirements

 For each service you will be able to configure how much CPU and RAM it can use.
 Alongside `docker-compose.yaml`